PhilLockett/Enigma2/README.md

 Maven resolves dependencies and builds the application independently of an IDE.

 This application simulates the [Enigma Machine](https://en.wikipedia.org/wiki/Enigma_machine).

-There are no restrictions placed on the Rotor selection, as such some Rotor combinations can be made that may not be available on the real machine.
+**Note: there are no restrictions placed on the Rotor selection, as such some Rotor combinations can be made that may not be available on the real machine.**

-Note: the turnover points for the Commercial, Rocket and SwissK Rotors are guesses and may be incorrect.
+**Note: the turnover points for the Commercial, Rocket and SwissK Rotors are guesses and may be incorrect.**

 ## Dependencies
 'Enigma2' is dependent on the following: